 - Your application will be reviewed by the WFNS Membership Committee.
 If approved by the Committee, your application will be submitted to the WFNS Board of Directors for approval by vote.
 This process can take up to six weeks, as our Board and the Membership Committee meet once a month for most of the year and less frequently during the summer.
 We endeavour to respond to applications as soon as possible.

 - You will be contacted regardless of whether your application is approved.

-NOTE: If your WFNS membership lapses, you will not lose your Writers’ Council status.
-You will be eligible for all WC benefits once you pay your member dues and are reactivated.
+- If your WFNS membership lapses, you will not lose your Writers’ Council status.
+You will be eligible for all Writers' Council benefits once you pay your member dues and are reactivated.